kaihendry/dabase.com/content/blog/path-to-production.md

 - In each Environment a **build is required** and that might be slow or non-reproducible in some languages
 - Without some checks in place (check stg has commit) or approval stages, a `git push prd` could happen
-- Each stack (e.g. Infra, App) typically is a separate Code{Commit,Build,Pipeline} and inevitably some manual co-ordination will be needed.
+- Each stack (e.g. Infra, App) typically is a separate Code{Commit,Build,Pipeline} and inevitably some manual co-ordination is needed.
 I.e. Infra pushed before App
-- Assumes trunk based development - complex branching strategies might make the flow ... complex
+- Assumes trunk based development - [complex branching strategies might make the flow ... complex](https://codefresh.io/blog/stop-using-branches-deploying-different-gitops-environments/)
-- At scale, the pipelines might become unwieldly, with organisational policies difficult to enforce.
-- On fresh AWS accounts, AWS Code\* services are typically your only choice to work with

 # Using Github